seanpmaxwell/Typescript-Best-Practices/README.md

   - **Objects**:
     - For value-objects, use `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys holding readonly values.
     - If an object is readonly but not a namespace-object (the whole object is being passed as  value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
-    - Ultimately, name module-object scripts the same way the object is named in the code.
+    - Ultimately, name module-object files the same way the object is named in the code.
 Here are some tips for naming module-objects:
       - Prefer `PascalCase` by default: i.e `import DateUtils from '@src/utils/DateUtils.ts;`.
-      - If its functions require a heavy amount of initialization (i.e. infrastructure-level scripts) and the module-object is used widely throughout your application, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
+      - If its functions require a heavy amount of initialization (i.e. infrastructure-level files) and the module-object is used widely throughout your application, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
 - **All variables declared inside of functions except for type declarations**: `camelCase`
 - **Functions**:
   - `camelCase`: most of the time